tjvr/kurt/README.md

 Works with Scratch 1.4; not tested with earlier versions, but probably works.
 [Scratch](http://scratch.mit.edu/) is created by the Lifelong Kindergarten Group at the MIT Media Lab.

-Currently very quick at parsing files; pretty slow at writing them, particularly very large ones.
+kurt is currently very quick at parsing files; but pretty slow at writing them, particularly very large ones.

+## TODO

+- Fill out all the _fields lists in user_objects.
+(Need to look at the Squeak source to find the field names.)
+- Implement some nice Pythonic classes for manipulating scripts.
+- Optimise ObjectNetworkAdapter for building large files.